ceculbe/stratolab.github.io/telemetry/esp32-heltec-tracker/c/lesson-3/README.md

       Serial.println("GPS test beginning...");
     }
     ```
     Read the comments to learn what these lines do.
-You should see that we're declaring and setting up the pine on the board that we will use for communication.
+You should see that we're declaring and setting up the pin on the board that we will use for communication.
 Also notice that there are *two* serial connections being set up.
 One goes to the GPS module.
 What is the second one for?

-2. Add a loop() section to your code:
+3. Add a loop() section to your code:
     ```
     void loop(){
       while(Serial1.available()){
         gps.encode(Serial1.read());  // process one character at a time }
-      // add code to output gps data here delay(5000);                   // pause 5s between readings
+      // add code to output gps data here delay(1000);                   // pause 1s between readings
     }
     ```
     This small section of code is key to the whole operation.
 The while loop repeats as long as there is data to read on the serial receive pin.
 The gps module *encodes* (or processes) each byte that is read.
 Once all available data has been resd, we can add code that will print out the gps data we are interested in.

-3. Add some code to output the GPS data.
+4. Add some code to output the GPS data.
 Replace the line ``` // add code to output gps data here``` with one or more of the following lines:
     - ```Serial.printf("Tracking %d satellites\n",gps.satellites.value());```
     - ```Serial.printf("Time: %02d:%02d:%02d\n",gps.time.hour(),gps.time.minute(),gps.time.second());```
     - ```Serial.printf("Latitude %f deg\n",gps.location.lat());```
     - ```Serial.printf("Longtitude %f deg\n",gps.location.lng());```
     - ```Serial.printf("Altitude %f ft\n",gps.altitude.feet());```
-    - ```Serial.println();``` (adds a blank line to the output)
+    - ```Serial.println(); //(adds a blank line to the output)```

-4. Test your GPS module: upload the code, open the serial monitor - and be prepared to be patient!
+5. Test your GPS module: upload the code, open the serial monitor - and be prepared to be patient!
 As you learned earlier, your GPS module's clock needs to be set very precisely to work.
 It also helps for the GPS module to know roughly where in the world it is located.
 If this is the first time that the module has run in a while, it will need to calibarate before reporting any valaid data.
 This can sometimes take 30 minutes or more.
 You can gen an idea of how well the calibation is progressing by watching the accuracy of the time.

-5. There are other readings that the gps can report.
+6. There are other readings that the gps can report.
 Can you find out what some are?
 Try slowly typing ```gps.``` and then pausing after the dot.
 The Arduino IDE has an autocomplete feature that will give options for what to type next.
 Most gps data readings are in the format ```gps.________._________()```

 *Not sure if your GPS is working correctly?
 The [solution code linked on Github](../lesson-3/Lesson_3_solution.ino) has some extra code that prints out the raw characters being sent from the GPS module.
 This is informative to see and can be helpful in troubleshooting.*